FStarLang/FStar/doc/book/part2/part2.rst

-But, by the end of this section, through several exercises, we expect the reader to be familiar enough with inductive types to define their own data structures and inductive defined relations, while also gaining a working knowledge of some core parts of F*'s type theory.
+But, by the end of this section, through several exercises, we expect the reader to be familiar enough with inductive types to define their own data structures and inductively defined relations, while also gaining a working knowledge of some core parts of F*'s type theory.